HidenoriMatsubayashi/evisor/README.md

 # eVisor
 ![Build](https://github.com/HidenoriMatsubayashi/evisor/workflows/Build/badge.svg)

 `eVisor` is a light-weight Bare Metal Hypervisor (Type 1) written in C++.
-This is intended for embedded use (ARM64 devices) and educational purposes.
+This project is aimed for embedded use (ARM64 devices) and educational purposes.

 https://user-images.githubusercontent.com/62131389/236361865-c02a18ce-667f-489a-a9b2-cd72a2d21952.mov